g-tolentino/g-tolentino.github.io/essays/design-patterns.md

   </div>
 </center>

-Just like the lego house on the right, there a three different types of design patterns: structural (the foundation of the house), creational (bushes, trees, and flowers), and behavioral (doors, windows, and garage).
+Just like the lego house on the right, there a three different types of blocks: structural (the foundation of the house), creational (bushes, trees, and flowers), and behavioral (doors, windows, and garage).
 Structural patterns identify a simple way to show a relationship between classes or objects.
 Creational patterns make it easier to create objects that will help the situation.
 A behavioral pattern is used to make objects and classes easily communicate with each other.

 ## Using the Lego Blocks